digitalbricklayer/techteapotcom/src/content/posts/an-end-to-var-life/index.md

 ---
 title: "(An End to) VAR Life"
 description: "My reflections on nearly 20 years with OPENXTRA Limited a Value Added Reseller I co-founded all the way back in early 2003."
+lead: "My reflections on nearly 20 years with OPENXTRA Limited a Value Added Reseller I co-founded all the way back in early 2003."
-date: 2022-10-20T09:10:53+01:00
+date: 2022-10-26
 thumbnail: "/images/openxtra-logo.png"
 draft: true
 ---

-My reflections on nearly 20 years with OPENXTRA Limited a Value Added Reseller I co-founded all the way back in early 2003.

 <!--more-->